367718/camp/chiaki/README.md

 ## Behavior

-The `List` struct provides access to `ListEntry` elements via the "iter" method.

 On construction, a file with the specified name and the "ck" extension will be loaded from the current directory.

-Symlinks are not supported.
+* The `List` struct provides access to `ListEntry` structs via the "iter" method

-An invalid entry encountered during deserialization and/or concurrent access to the same list file may lead to data loss.
+* An invalid entry encountered during deserialization or concurrent access to the same list file may lead to data loss
+* Symlinks are not supported

 ## API